Designing a Sports Logo in Inkscape

 Now, click on the outline and fill it in with FF3402FF.
 We’re almost there.

-Since a fox’s face is white at the bottom, create two shapes like the example below and fill them in with FFF9FBFF: one for the face and the other for the eye.
+Since a fox’s face is usually white at the bottom, create two shapes like the example below and fill them in with FFF9FBFF: one for the face and the other for the eye.

-For the eye, you can simple bring the white color down by pressing Page Down.
-Unfortunately, you can’t do the same for the other since pressing Page Down will bring it under the face.
+For the eye, you can simply bring the white color below the outline by pressing Page Down.
+Unfortunately, if you try the same method for the white at the bottom, it will be covered up by the filled in face.